edusalguero/ai-examples/README.md

-# IA examples
+# AI examples

-A set of simple IA snippets using Python
+A set of simple AI snippets using Python

+TODO: add documentation and references